duckdb/duckdb-web/docs/data/csv/overview.md

 DuckDB supports reading erroneous CSV files.
 For details, see the [Reading Faulty CSV Files page](reading_faulty_csv_files).

+## Limitations

+The CSV reader only supports input files using UTF-8 character encoding.
+For CSV files using different encodings, use e.g. the [`iconv` command-line tool](https://linux.die.net/man/1/iconv) to convert them to UTF-8.

 ## Pages in This Section